brian-cy-chang/starter-hugo-academic/content/home/experience.md

     description: |2-
       * Collaboratively developed an automated opportunistic screening pipeline to detect vertebral fractures on lateral spine radiographs
       * Collaboratively developed ensemble method of segmentation models for above pipeline
+      * Assisted in migration of legacy radiology data and retiring a data lake at UW Medicine

   - title: Neuroscience Research Assistant
     company: NYU Smilow Center for Neuroscience